Dalimil/Eventbrite-Tools/README.md

 > Workspaces must be accessed via the IDE in order to be considered active again.
 Accessing a preview of the application or even the admin panel of a Wordpress install is not considered active.

 **TODO: Create a script to access its own workspace to renew the 'timeout'.**

-# Eventbrite-Ticket-Getter
-Run it with 'python ticket-getter.py'.
-Run this script only a short time before the tickets are released because its quite aggresive in terms of its network activity.

-Change eventUrl and ticketPositionInList variables before running it.